RisingLine Web Design | Site Map

 6. "Make your site for users, not for search engines." (a direct quote from Google).
 It's imperative to understand that by focusing developing your site to best meet your customer needs, you'll also be developing a site that has the most appeal to search engines and thus has a greater potential to be listed higher in their results.

 7. Choose the keywords of your site carefully.
 Keywords are those words or phrases that you anticipate your target market most likely to use in when using a search engine.
-Keyword selection can be challenging because keywords that are very poplular also mean that there are lots of other Websites competing for them.
+Keyword selection can be challenging because keywords that are very popular also mean that there are lots of other websites competing for them.
 One of the prime SEO services we provide is evaluating keyword popularity and assisting clients in the right keyword choices to emphasize in their sites.
-Those keywords need to be included in a balanced and natural manner within the content of your Webpages.
+Those keywords need to be included in a balanced and natural manner within the content of your Web pages.
 Sites that have too high a density of keywords will be classified by the search engines as spam and devalued or delisted from their index.

 9. The quality and relevancy of your content is the key to success.
 Search engine optimization ultimately relies on the true quality and value of your site as it appeals to your users and industry.
 Search engine optimization is like wearing a nice suit and having good manners at a job interview.
 It's good to do but doesn't prove anything about your qualifications or get you the job.
 You have to have real value to make the suit and manners have a positive impact.

-"Have other relevant sites link to yours."
-(Another direct quote from Google) There is no more productive effort you can make than to have other quality site, related to the topic of yours, link back to your site.
+10. Understand the preeminent importance of linkbacks.
+The primary means by which Google determines where it displays your site in its search results for given keywords is based on how many other sites link back (also called back links, and backward links) to yours.
+There is no more productive effort you can make than to have other quality site, related to the topic of yours, link back to your site.
 It should be noted that by creating original content relevant to your target audience/industry on a regular basis, you have a much more compelling case for other sites to back link to yours.
 We've detailed some great places to start for getting back links in this post from our blog.
-Other opportunities for soliciting legitimate back links can include industry organizations, business partners, suppliers, distributors, community organizations, etc.
+Other opportunities for soliciting legitimate back links can include industry organizations, business partners, suppliers, distributors, community organizations, etc. Furthermore, the following characteristics of back links are of great importance:

 • The relevancy of those sites to the theme of yours,